dpwiese/personal-website/content/posts/selenium.md

 After having signed in, the page may present all the information that needs to be scraped, but likely navigation to many pages will be required to retrieve the content.
 In this case, the content was located on pages, each accessible by clicking a button on the main page.
-So each of these button elements must be retrieved so they can be iterated over, clicking into each one.
+So each of these button elements must be retrieved so they can be iterated over, clicking into each one to retrieve the desired content.
-This is the first small issue encountered.
+This is where the first small issue was encountered.

 ```python
 # Find all the buttons by class name